 Injured In A Truck Accident In Los Angeles?

 According to the U.S. Bureau of Labor Statistics, almost 150,000 people are employed as truck drivers in California.
 With such a high number of truck drivers, it’s not surprising that the statistics for truck accidents are also high and include over 300 fatal crashes and nearly 7,000 injury crashes.
-If another party’s negligent or intentional action caused your accident, they are responsible for your injuries.
+If another party’s negligent or intentional act caused your accident, they are responsible for your injuries.
+After getting the other driver’s information and gathering evidence, seek legal advice from an experienced Los Angeles truck accident lawyer.

 When Should I Call A Los Angeles Truck Accident Lawyer?